Saturday, 20 June 2015

 In a technical sense relating to human description systems these mountains have a mysterious aspect, in that maps are not easily available for them.
 It seems the Russian state has blocked their production (I was told in Stanford's map shop in Covent Garden that Siberia is the only area on the planet where there are whole ranges of mountains for which there are no published, generally available maps).
 All that was available was an "air chart" - a sketch without contour lines, taken from satellite information and used by planes - for only one part of one of the two main areas of the Sayan mountains.
 And it is perhaps also interesting that I had no dreams about this area until 2007, and that when I did have a dream - where I was in an abandoned military base deep within a vast area of mountainous forest - it was one of the most extraordinary and enigmatic dreams I have ever experienced (I described this dream in section 12 of Hidden Valleys).

 Imagine it is night, and you are in a forest in the Sayan mountains.
-Imagine you are grasping that the planet around us consists of the same substance as you, and is an immense, mysterious Space that is suffused with inorganic (virtual-real) forces and worlds.
+Imagine you are grasping that the planet around us consists of the same substance as you, and is an immense, mysterious Space that is suffused with inorganic but sentient forces, anomalous beings.
 Listen into the place where you are; see into the darkness of the forest around you by seeing and listening with your whole body.
 See what happens.

 * * *